Note

 SEP_CSV = ','

-The constructor of the Pareto post processing object takes two arguments:
+The constructor of the Pareto post-processing object takes two arguments:

 the biogeme object,